-Is it time to buy now?
+7. Is it the best time to buy now?

 As a sales-driven business, sales agents and consultants are driven by incentives when it comes to achieving their target quotas for the month.
 By the third or fourth week, things get desperate for some agents that they accede to offering more freebies and concessions just to make a sale.

 So consider finalizing the sale closer towards the end of the month.
 Coordinate with your bank to release the Purchase Order by then so that you can haggle for more inclusions in your deal.
 And while you’re at it, negotiate for the lowest price they can give.
 This is usually achieved if the purchase is made with cash outright.
 3-year LTO registration, free Chattel Mortgage, tint, even insurance can be haggled into the price.
 Just give it a try.